ni/nimi-python/docs/niscope/enums.rst

-        Sets the NI 5620/5621digitizer to DDC mode.
+        Sets the digitizer to DDC mode on the NI 5620/5621.